 The national codes enable schools to record and monitor attendance and absence in a consistent way which complies with the regulations.
 They are also used for collecting statistics through the School Census System.
 The data helps schools, local authorities and the Government to gain a greater understanding of the level of, and the reasons for, absence.

-The codes and their legal definitions can be found here in Chapter 8 of the Working Together to Improve Attendance Document.
+The codes and their legal definitions can be found in Chapter 8 of the Working Together to Improve Attendance Document (assets.publishing.service.gov.uk/media/66bf300da44f1c4c23e5bd1b/Working_together_to_impro ve_school_attendance-August_2024.pdf).
 These should be used at all times and any queries about coding need to be referred to the Attendance Champion.